Your skin is a metabolically active organ, made up of fatty acids, cholesterol, and ceramides.

 Metabolism of both linoleic acid and alpha-linolenic acid is limited in our skin and body, which is why they are considered essential nutrients.

 We can’t produce them naturally, the only source we can obtain them from is supplements, food, and topical applications.

 Yet we are rarely taught the importance of essential fatty acids, and yet with so many important biological functions of the body being governed by them, we want to share with you everything we know.

 The role of essential fatty acids on your skin

 They play a big role in maintaining the integrity and function of our skin:

 They keep arteries healthy

-They help to limit potential damage to our arteries, that are caused by bursts of high blood sugar.
-They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of heart attack.
+They help to limit potential damage to our arteries, which are caused by bursts of high blood sugar.
+They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of a heart attack.

 They balance lipids

 They are a vital component for normalizing the lipids (oils) in our skin.